 If set to non-zero, enable LLVM superword-level parallelism vectorization.
+Note that use of this feature has occasionally resulted in LLVM producing miscompilations, hence it is off by default.

-Default value: 1
+Default value: 0

 NUMBA\ENABLE\AVX

 If set to non-zero, enable AVX optimizations in LLVM.
 This is disabled by default on Sandy Bridge and Ivy Bridge architectures as it can sometimes result in slower code on those platforms.